AUC-Mobile-Apps/nodejs-skeleton/README.md

 ## Windows
 First, we install the [chocolatey](https://chocolatey.org) package manager.
 This allows you to install dependencies in a similar fashion to *apt-get* on Linux.

-To install it, open PowerShell as Administrator, and then type:
+To install it, open PowerShell as Administrator, (PLEASE DON'T USE CMD UNDER ANY CIRCUMSTANCE) and then type:
 ```powershell
 Set-ExecutionPolicy AllSigned
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))